ucam-department-of-psychiatry/camcops/docs/source/user/client_using.rst

 - |finishflag| indicates that the patient has been marked as finished (see “Uploading” below).

-- |stop| indicates that the patient’s details are insufficient to be uploaded (as determined by the server’s ID policy).
+- |stop_small| indicates that the patient’s details are insufficient to be uploaded (as determined by the server’s ID policy).

 - |warning| indicates that the patient’s details are sufficient to be uploaded, but insufficient to be finalized and removed from the tablet (as determined